At the time of writing this, it’s well and truly awards season what with The Baftas, The Oscars, The Brits, The Soaps Awards, The Mildreds…

 In February 2015, I decided it was time for my blog to go award free.
 I’d seen other bloggers do it and I knew it was time for me to accept that blogging awards had done their job for my blog.
 I wrote and published The ‘Mildred Awards’ post and made the announcement that my blog was now ‘award free.’
 I was then able to move on and get on with the rest of my writing.
-After-all, that is what I had come here to do.
+After all, that is what I had come here to do.

 However, that did not stop awards coming in.
 Of course, I thanked people for nominating me and announced to them that I had gone ‘award free.’
 Most were happy with my decision but there were a few who saw it as an insult.
-In fact, one blogger even went as far as to say that were really disappointed that I was not accepting the award and that they were unfollowing my blog!
+In fact, one blogger even went as far as to say that they were really disappointed that I was not accepting the award and that they were unfollowing my blog!

 Whilst I don’t accept awards anymore, it doesn’t stop me accepting the odd one.
-I recently accepted a Champion Award given to me by author, writer and blogger Sally Cronin.
-I’ve even gone so far as to invent another new award, The Men’s Really Hat Award, in response to a an award currently doing the circuit which can only be given to female bloggers.
+I recently accepted a Champion Award given to me by the author, writer and blogger Sally Cronin.
+I’ve even gone so far as to invent another new award, The Men’s Really Hard Hat Award, in response to an award currently doing the circuit which can only be given to female bloggers.
 ‘The Men’s Really Hard Hat Award’ is a spoof award that makes only one demand on those I nominated.
 It’s had hundreds of views and some really wonderful comments.

 So, should you accept blogging awards?
-Yes you should.
-However, they have their time and place in the blogging world and as far as I am concerned my advice is to let them go once they have done their work in establishing both you and your blog.
+Yes, you should.
+However, they have their time and place in the blogging world and, as far as I am concerned, my advice is to let them go once they have done their work in establishing both you and your blog.
 I know some will disagree with me and that’s why I want to know your thoughts.